FabianMaeurer/TensorCategories.jl/docs/src/Constructions/Center.md

 \end{tikzcd}" /></p>
 ```

 commutes for all ``Y,Z \in \mathcal C`` and ``\gamma_{\mathbb 1} = \mathrm{id}_X``.

 # Computing the Center

-The Drinfeld center can be computed explicitely for reasonably small
+The Drinfeld center can be computed explicitly for reasonably small
 fusion categories using the algorithm described in [maurer2024computing](@cite).
 Any fusion category implementing the corresponding
 interface is supported.